danarocha-br/danarocha-br/README.md

 I am also a front-end developer enthusiast currently in love with react.js, node.js and react-native.
 I enjoy designing and developing highly-polished user experiences..
 I have a keen interest in WebGL experiments and UI animations.

-* 🌍  I'm based in Tallinn, Estonia
+* 🌍  Currently based in Tallinn, Estonia
 * 🖥️  Portfolio at [danarocha.com](http://danarocha.com)
 * ✉️  Contact me at [hello@danarocha.com](mailto:hello@danarocha.com)